yogurt-foundation/yogurt-css-documentation/docs/layouts/float.md

 ## Float

-Utilities for manipulating the wrapping of content around an element.
+Utility for sets an element's placement to a side of its container and allows content to wrap around it.

 ### Class